mortie/mason/README.md

 * The outermost layer of braces can be omitted:

 ```
-look: "ma"
+look: "ma",
-no: "braces"
+no: "braces",
 ```

-* Values can be separated by newlines instead of commas:
+* Values can be separated by newlines or commas:

 ```
 hello: "world"